neatchee/nvidiaProfileInspectorForkAIO/README.md

 >Nvidia GPU Profile Inspector by [DeadManWalking (DeadManWalkingTO-GitHub)](https://github.com/DeadManWalkingTO)

 NVidiaProfileInspectorDmW is a Fork from Orbmu2k/nvidiaProfileInspector for full optimization that increase hashrate on NVidia graphic cards.
+Updated settings constants to **R418**.

 ## Table of Contents
 - [Features](#features)